 As a class, you will read aloud a Gingerbread Man story and students will complete a story map.
 Then, you will read a second story and students will compare/contrast the two texts.
 Next, students can explore several writing options.
 They can respond to a choice of prompts, “Would you try to catch the Gingerbread man or let him run away?”
 Or, “How would you catch the Gingerbread Man?”
 As another choice, students can create their own version of a Gingerbread Man story.
 Also included is a fun scavenger hunt for students who want to try and catch the Gingerbread Man.
 (We are guessing all students will want to try and catch that crazy cookie!)
 After the scavenger hunt, you will return to class for math to play a “Guess My Number” place value game.
 Additional activities include “Roll-a-Gingerbread Man,” drawing the other half of gingerbread man to review symmetry, and decorating gingerbread houses or men.

 Here is a look at Day 6- Santa Day (1-3)

-The class will start the day by reading an informational text about Santa Claus around the world.
+The class will start the day by reading an informational text about Santa Claus around Europe.
 Students will stamp their passport and take notes as they “visit” each country and learn about the different Santas.
 Then, you will read ‘Twas the Night Before Christmas.’
 Students will use evidence from the texts to complete a Santa Claus character trait graphic organizer.
 Once they are finished learning all about Santa, they will write him a letter and let him know what they would like for Christmas.
 A variety of differentiated “Roll and Color” number operations pages are included for Santa day math.
 You will end the day by singing songs about Santa Claus from the list of songs provided.

 Here is a look at Day 11- Reindeer Day (1-3)